sonia-ahmaripour/smash-esports-analysis/README_Smash_Bros.md

 ### Overview
 This project explores Super Smash Bros Ultimate character performance through a mix of player outcomes and character stat data.
 Using R for regression and analysis, I aimed to investigate which in-game factors might influence wins in competitive matches.

-This was completed as an **independent study research project** in collaboration with a faculty advisor and presented in 2024 at the **PCAACA National Conference**.
+This was completed as an **independent study research project** in collaboration with a faculty advisor and presented in March 2024 at the **PCAACA National Conference**.

 ---